Skip to content

 }

-Works with exotic types like datetime, Decimal, and custom classes:
+It also works with types like datetime, Decimal, and custom classes:

 pretty_format() with datetime and Decimal